 People in our community partner with Habitat for Humanity of Greater Memphis to build or improve places they can call home.
-Habitat homeowners help build their own homes alongside volunteers, like you, and pay an affordable mortgage.
-With your help, Habitat homeowners achieve the strength, stability and self-reliance they need to build a better life for themselves and their families.
+Habitat homebuyers help build their own homes alongside volunteers, like you, and pay an affordable mortgage.
+With your help, Habitat homebuyers achieve the strength, stability and self-reliance they need to build a better life for themselves and their families.
 Memphis Habitat has multiple opportunities for individuals and groups to get involved.

 Not all volunteers swing a hammer or wield a paint brush!
 The Habitat for Humanity ReStore diverts tons of gently used homegoods and building materials from landfills by reselling them at discount prices to the general public.
 The ReStore depends on volunteers to sort and organize donations, stock shelves, assist customers, test appliances and electronics, and much more.
 Check out our ReStore Volunteer Handbook, as well as exploring our Memphis ReStore Website to learn more about volunteering and the store.
 There is no specific training necessary to get involved; volunteers go through a brief orientation on their first day.
 ReStore volunteers must be 17 or older.
 Our normal ReStore volunteer opportunities are on Mondays through Saturdays between 9:30am and 5pm, but we also hold a special Volunteer Blitz Night event on the first Monday of every month from 5:30 to 7:30pm.
 You can look through the calendar below to review available volunteer shifts.